5-abdulsami/flutter_employee_management_system/README.md

-Employee Management System
+Employee Management System:

 A simple employee management system built with Flutter using shared preferences for persistent data storage.

-Features
+Features:

 Add Employee: Tap the "add" icon in the app bar to open a dialog for entering employee details (name, role, and salary).
 View Employees: The main screen displays a list of added employees.
 Edit Employee: Tap the edit icon on an employee's list tile to open a dialog for updating the employee's information.
 Delete Employee: Tap the delete icon on an employee's list tile to open a confirmation alert dialog before deleting the employee.

-Usage
+Usage:

 Adding an Employee:

 Tap the "add" icon in the app bar.